-The Centre for Nursing and Health Studies offers the post-LPN BN program.
+The Faculty of Health Studies offers the Post-LPN BN program.

 This program is designed to provide the Regulated (Practicing) Licensed Practical Nurse (LPN) with the opportunity to continue his or her education in nursing in a baccalaureate program that offers flexible modes of course delivery and opportunities to develop a clinical focus.
 Graduates are eligible to write the National Council Licensure Examination – Registered Nurse (NCLEX-RN) and to apply for registration with the College and Association of Registered Nurses of Alberta.
 If you plan to practice in a jurisdiction other than Alberta following completion of this program, please contact the regulatory body in that jurisdiction, before applying to this program, to determine acceptance of the program when seeking a temporary practice permit and active registration as a registered nurse.
 All AU nursing courses are mapped to the most current entry to practice competencies, as determined by the College and Association of Registered Nurses of Alberta (CARNA).

 Our online program plans can assist you in selecting the courses needed to fulfill your program requirements.

 Counselling Services offers an assessment website, Mapping Your Future.
 Athabasca University has also developed program learning outcomes that describe the career options that may be available to you upon graduating.

 Those students presenting non-Canadian/non-United States degrees for admission and/or possible transfer credit, must obtain a specialized or course-by-course evaluation of post-secondary course work from an international assessment agency, for example, the International Qualifications Assessment Service (IQAS).
 For more information, see the Admissions section of the Calendar that explains the admission process for Non-Canadian Students.

 Official transcripts for any completed Canadian courses or programs in Nursing taken to obtain licensure in Canada must be submitted.